-The Evaluator block uses AI to score and assess content quality using customizable evaluation metrics that you define.
-Perfect for quality control, A/B testing, and ensuring your AI outputs meet specific standards.
+The Evaluator block uses AI to score and assess content quality against custom metrics.
+Perfect for quality control, A/B testing, and ensuring AI outputs meet specific standards.

 Configuration Options